OWRC/info/hydrographdisaggregation/hydroparse.md

 ---
 title: Automated hydrograph disaggregation
-# author: Oak Ridges Moraine Groundwater Program
+author: Oak Ridges Moraine Groundwater Program
-date: February, 2019
 output: html_document
 ---

-# Hydrograph disaggregation

 The hydrograph disaggregation algorithm is a means of categorizing the hydrograph into three primary constituent parts, namely: